PENbDM/nc-news/README.md

 ℹ️ Welcome, to the fresh news.
 You can:
 - Login
-- Select all Articles, sort them
+- Select all Articles, sort them.
 - Leave your comment, vote, delete comment
 - Select all Topics, base on topic get articles.